The Lyne Burn Green Network Project

 • Engaging local school children and community groups in activities and practical conservation initiatives.

-So far, a cycle path has been created, following the Lyne Burn and allowing for safe and green travel along the riverside.
+• Installing a cycle path following the Lyne Burn and allowing for safe and green travel along the riverside.

 River Restoration

-The first step starting in May 2021 will be restoration of the burn which runs through Rex Park.
-This work is funded by SEPA’s Water Environment Fund and helps meet obligations under the Water Framework Directive.
+In May 2021 work on the restoration of the burn which runs through Rex Park began.
+This work was funded by SEPA’s Water Environment Fund meeting obligations under the Water Framework Directive.

 Green Infrastructure

 Our pollinators are in serious national and international decline.
-Creating new habitat for these insects is a key aim of the Fife Local Biodiversity Action Plan (LBAP).
-By creating habitat we are not only making a difference locally along the Lyne Burn Green Network, but also contributing to regional, national and international conservation efforts for our wildlife.
+Creating new habitats for these insects is a key aim of the Fife Local Biodiversity Action Plan (LBAP).
+By creating habitat, we are not only making a difference locally along the Lyne Burn Green Network, but also contributing to regional, national and international conservation efforts for our wildlife.

 Community Engagement